Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 our published entropySetHash + tx-converged peers with the same entropySetHash
 ```

-If that count reaches `quorumThreshold()`, the node may proceed with non-zero
+If that count reaches `quorumThreshold()`, the node may proceed with
-entropy even if a below-quorum minority advertises a conflicting or
+validator-tier entropy even if a below-quorum minority advertises a
-unacquirable entropy hash.
+conflicting or unacquirable entropy hash.

 If no entropy hash reaches quorum alignment before the bounded deadline, the
-round must fall back to zero entropy.
-This is the safe degradation path, not a
+round must fall back to the Tier 3 consensus-bound digest.
+This is the safe
-consensus failure.
+degradation path, not a consensus failure.

 Examples with five active validators and threshold four:

 - Four honest validators align on one entropy hash and one validator advertises
-  a bogus hash: proceed with non-zero entropy for the honest quorum.
+  a bogus hash: proceed with validator-tier entropy for the honest quorum.
 - Two validators advertise different bogus hashes and only three align on the
-  honest hash: fall back to zero entropy.
+  honest hash: fall back to the Tier 3 digest.
-- No peer entropy hash is observed in time: fall back to zero entropy.
+- No peer entropy hash is observed in time: fall back to the Tier 3 digest.

-Zero entropy means unavailable entropy.
-The pseudo-transaction is still
+The fallback pseudo-transaction is deterministic — every node derives the same
-deterministic, with zero digest and zero entropy count, so hooks can detect
-the unavailable path.
+digest from `(HashPrefix::entropyFallback, parentLedgerHash, baseTxSetHash,
+seq)` — and labeled with `EntropyTier = consensus_fallback` and
+`EntropyCount = 0`.
+Hooks state their own requirements via the required
+`min_tier`/`min_count` arguments to `dice()`/`random()`: a hook that demands
+validator-tier entropy fails closed with `TOO_LITTLE_ENTROPY` on fallback
+ledgers, while a hook that opts into fallback-grade randomness must do so
+explicitly at the call site.
+The fallback digest derives from the BASE
+(pre-injection) tx set hash to avoid circularity, and entropy pseudo-tx
+deduplication is type-based so an explicit-final synthetic set's pseudo-tx is
+recognized even when its exact txID cannot be re-derived locally.

 ## Sidecar Convergence Rules